 In the first 10 posts I mostly concentrated on theoretical topics.
 But the general focus of this blog is much broader.
 For the first time I’m going to show an actual application of probability theory for estimating real life events.

 An ongoing event many people are closely following right now is the US presidential election.
 The primary season officially concluded at the end of July and now the general election battle is in full swing.
 The main clash is between former Secretary of State Hillary Clinton (D) and businessman Donald Trump (R).
 Clinton and Trump are challenged by 3rd party candidates Gary Johnson from the Libertarian Party (a two-time former governor of New Mexico) and Jill Stein from the Green Party (a physician and a political activist).

 Luca is currently doing a PhD in cognitive neuroscience.
 He has serious interest in machine learning and time series analysis and is currently developing new algorithms in neuroscience and other fields.
-I will link to his blog as soon as it goes live (which should be soon enough).
-For now, check out his personal page in Google Scholar.
+You can check out his personal page in Google Scholar.

 Our 2016 predictions

 Without further ado, take a look at the latest predictions of our model.
 To view results for other dates, click on the date above the map.
 The explanations are below the map.

 The color of each state on the map shows the candidate who is a favorite to win it.
 The candidate colors are: